alcl2000/PP1-Amy-Lewis/README.md

 The thank you page acts as an order confirmation page, letting customers know that their order from the form has gone through and that their order will be processed.
 This page also has a back button, allowing users to navigate without needing to use the browser.

 ## Features to implement

+In future, the scope of this project is set to expand, to increase functionality for both site owners and users.
+The 'Thank you' page will have an additional section telling the customer their order number and providing email confirmation of their order to help with deliveries and collection.
+The order page will feature a rolling total to display the price of the order for added ease of use by the customer.

 ## Testing
 ### Validation
 All pages pass HTML validtion with no errors.
 [HTML Validation from](https://validator.w3.org/nu/#textarea)